tdeekens/tdeekens.name/posts/know-your-terminal.md

 * $ mv readme.{text, md}
    * Called expansion lists which can do a whole lot more.
    * In the example they expand on readme. and therefore generate: $ mv readme.txt readme.md
+* ctrl + r
+   * Ever up-arrowed till infinity to find an old command?
+This allows you to search all your previous commands and run them right away.
+This was truly a eurka moment for me.

 # Some thoughts